 As Mother Teresa said herself:

 She experienced two particularly traumatic periods in Calcutta.
-The first was the Bengal famine of 1943 and the second was the Hindu/Muslim violence in 1946 - before the partition of India.
-In 1948, she left the convent to live full time amongst the poorest of Calcutta.
-She chose to wear a white Indian Sari, with blue trimmings - out of respect for the traditional Indian dress.
+The first was the Bengal famine of 1943 and the second was the Hindu/Muslim violence in 1946, before the partition of India.
+In 1948, she left the convent to live full-time among the poorest of Calcutta.
+She chose to wear a white Indian sari, with a blue border, out of respect for the traditional Indian dress.
 For many years, Mother Teresa and a small band of fellow nuns survived on minimal income and food, often having to beg for funds.
 But, slowly her efforts with the poorest were noted and appreciated by the local community and Indian politicians.

 In 1952, she opened her first home for the dying, which allowed people to die with dignity.
 Mother Teresa often spent time with those who were dying.
-Some have criticised the lack of proper medical attention, and refusal to give painkillers.
-But, others say that it afforded many neglected people the opportunity to die knowing someone cared.
+Some have criticised the lack of proper medical attention, and their refusal to give painkillers.
+Others say that it afforded many neglected people the opportunity to die knowing that someone cared.

-Over time the work grew.
-Missions were started overseas, and by 2013, there are 700 missions operating in over 130 countries.
-The scope of their work also expanded to include orphanages, and hospices for those with terminal illness.
+Her work spread around the world.
+By 2013, there were 700 missions operating in over 130 countries.
+The scope of their work also expanded to include orphanages and hospices for those with terminal illnesses.

 “Not all of us can do great things.
 But we can do small things with great love.”

 Mother Teresa never sought to convert those of another faith.
 Those in her hospices were given the religious rites appropriate to their faith.
 However, she had a very firm Catholic faith and took a strict line on abortion, the death penalty and divorce – even if her position was unpopular.
 Her whole life was influenced by her faith and religion, even though at times she confessed she didn’t feel the presence of God.